hngu/appfinity/src/python/airflow/README.md

 airflow test example_python_operator print_the_context 2018-05-07
-* Allow to test a task (print_the_context) from a given dag (example_python_operator here) without taking care of dependencies and past runs.
+* Allow to test a task (print_the_context) from a given dag (example_python_operator here) on a specific date (2018-05-07, set a date in the past to execute immediately) without taking care of dependencies and past runs.
 Useful for debugging.
 ```